gbif/model-material/symbiota/README_pt2.md

 ```

 Add identifications.
 This was a little tricky because, currently, the occurrences file contains taxonomic information for the most recent determination, while the identifications table contains previous identifications _as well as current determinations, only for records that have more than one determination_.
 Therefore, we had to import identifications from the occurrences table, then de-duplicate the identifications table, then import the remaining identifications from the identifications table.
 Similarly, we had to add the taxa twice: once from occurrences, and once from identifications.
-**Problem:** We did not address how to indicate which is the accepted identification.
+**PROBLEM:** We did not address how to indicate which is the accepted identification.

 ```postgresql
 	INSERT INTO identification (identification_id, organism_id, identification_type, taxon_formula, verbatim_identification, type_status, identified_by, date_identified, identification_references, identification_remarks)